 Pro tip: There are just a few tables inside, but they have a full patio to eat outside for the summer.
 There’s free parking in their lot, but spots are limited if you go at busier times.
 Many just take lunch & wine to go.
 They have an impressive wine selection with over 2000 labels!
 Folgarelli’s also caters.

 A staple in town, everyone knows and loves a Mary's Kitchen Port Turkey Gobbler!
 Stacked, but simple with high quality ingredients.
 You can grab a super satisfying and high quality lunch here, or shop around for some kitchen inspiration.
 They make sandwiches (like the Gobbler), fresh salads, delicious baked goods, sides, soup & some delicious raspberry iced tea.

 Pro tip: It’s grab and go, and they get busy at lunch time.
 They are only closed on Sundays during the summer.
 However, their hours do vary and if you’re coming at a different time of year, look into it before you head over.
 There’s nothing worse than heading over for a Gobbler in the snow only to find out they are closed!

-Looking for a spot with both great food and libations?
-While both things apply to many of the restaurants on this list, here’s our top picks!
+Looking for restaurants in Traverse City with both great food and libations?
+While both things apply to many of the restaurants on this list, here's our top picks!

 7 Monks is a taproom that serves fantastic food with a location in Traverse City.
 They have over 45 beers and ciders on tap at any time, and most of them are local.
 Grab lunch or dinner here, and you can expect some seriously insane savory goodness.